-Get Involved Support an Appeal Empowering Sri Lanka's Women and Young People Donate When you think about Sri Lanka, you may think “paradise”, and in many ways you are right, but parts of the country still experience shocking hardship.
-The Northern Province of Sri Lanka continues to suffer significant poverty after the devastating 28 year civil war, which only came to an end in 2009.
-Women and young people are most severely affected.
+Get Involved Support an Appeal Empowering Sri Lanka's Women and Young People Donate When you think about Sri Lanka, you may think “paradise”, but that isn’t true for all of the country, as many experience shocking poverty.
+The North and East of Sri Lanka are struggling to re-emerge from the devastation of a 28 year civil war, which ended in 2009, and the tragedies of the 2004 tsunami Women and young people are most severely affected.
 There are an estimated 40,000 women who are the sole providers for their family, many of whom are war widows.
 Young people in Sri Lanka find it difficult to get jobs regardless of skill or qualification, with educated young people making up a third of Sri Lanka’s unemployed.
 Both women and young people often experience difficulty escaping poverty and face discrimination based on their ethnicity, age or gender.
-In 2018 we hope to return to Sri Lanka, empowering women and young people to take control of their own livelihoods, giving them the opportunities they so desperately need, but we need your help.
-We want to provide the skills, training and resources that women and young people need to start their own co‑operative enterprise.
+Later this year we hope to return to Sri Lanka, empowering women and young people to take control of their own livelihoods, giving them the opportunities they so desperately need.
+We want to provide the skills, training and resources that women and young people need to start their own co‑operative enterprise, but we need your help.
 We also want to develop support organisations, so that these people can thrive, not just survive.
-Donate Now!
-Sri Baskaralingam Jeyanthini, a young mother of four, spent most of her life living poverty.
-She became involved in the Co‑operative College 2015 project, which introduced almost 2,000 women experiencing disadvantage to the benefits of co-operatives, business planning and co-operative governance.
+Sri Baskaralingam's Story Sri Baskaralingam Jeyanthini, a young mother of four, has spent most of her life living in poverty.
+She became involved in our recent project which gave her a strong understanding of the benefits of co-operatives, business planning and co-operative governance and how she could employ them to create a better life for herself.
 Through the project Sri Baskaralingam learnt that she could escape poverty by forming a group with women who were in a similar position to her and set up a co‑operative.
 After the support of the project, she knew exactly what she needed to do to make that happen.
 During the training she met a group of local women, who collectively decided to buy a cow.
-They collectively took a loan to purchase the cow, spreading risk and each took responsibility for looking after the cow.
 By selling milk they were able to increase their income and provide more for their family.
 We learnt from the workshop that through the co‑operation of many people we could run a business.
-Your donation will make this important follow up project possible and immeasurably transform communities in Sri Lanka’s Northern Province.
-Donate now! ...or find out more about leaving a gift in your will, making a regular gift, our challenge events or fundraising at school or at work Real projects.
+We worked with over 2000 women like Sri Baskaralingam, empowering them to use their strength and skills to change their lives for the better.
+But there is so much more that we can do.
+Your support will ensure that we can return to Sri Lanka and continue our life changing work, empowering people to change their lives for the better.
+Donate >>> Real projects.
 Real people.
 Real change.